Command Line Interface

 hse kvdb create /var/bulk/kvdb1

-The KVDB home directory is /var/bulk/kvdb1
+The KVDB home directory is /var/bulk/kvdb1 and, because it resides on block

 storage, by default a capacity media class is created at

-Next, create a KVDB with its home directory in /var/bulk
+Next, create a KVDB with its home directory in /var/bulk specifying

 parameters